 This is the first task you are faced with, whether at immediate need or planning ahead and with some 960+ funeral homes and cremation providers in Indiana, it can be difficult to know where to start.
 It is important to ensure you get a funeral provider who is right for your needs.
 To not be swayed by what other people think is right for you.
 Listen to recommendations from family and friends, by all means, but it is also wise to conduct your own research or inquiries.

 What you want in terms of funeral service can dictate what kind of funeral provider you may need.
 Are you looking for traditional services?
 Do you require a religious service?
 Do you plan on many guests and require space for this at the funeral home?
 Or are you looking for a simple funeral?
 Are you considering cremation?
 Are you working on a budget for funeral expenses?
 All these questions, and more, can help you to narrow down and focus on what services a provider offers and how they best suit your needs.

 The Indiana State Board of Funeral and Cemetery Service is the governmental agency that regulates funeral homes, funeral directors, and cemetery practices in Indiana.
 All funeral businesses should be licensed operators.

 How do I find a funeral home or cremation provider in Indiana?

 You are already at the right place.
 US Funerals Online is a completely free resource and a directory of every funeral home and cremation provider in Indiana.
-Choose your city and you will find all funeral and cremation companies listed in zip code order.
+Choose your city, and you will find all funeral and cremation companies listed in zip code order.
 This is to help you find your nearest funeral homes as easily as possible.
-If you are particularly concerned about funeral costs, are specifically seeking your lowest cost option for a funeral, visit DFS Memorials to find your nearest low cost cremation provider in Indiana.
+If you are particularly concerned about funeral costs, and are specifically seeking your lowest cost option for a funeral, visit DFS Memorials to find your nearest low-cost cremation provider in Indiana.